Yibna: Bronze and Iron Age

 Salvage excavations carried out in 2001 by the Israel Antiquities Authority uncovered several burials at the northern foot of the original tell.
 Most of the burials are dated to the later Iron Age.
 One burial points to a late Bronze Age occupation.

 A large Philistine favissa (deposit of cultic artifacts) was discovered on Temple Hill.
 Two excavation seasons in the 2000s led by Professor Dan Bahat revealed some Iron Age remains.
 Pottery sherds of the Iron Age and Persian period were discovered at the surface of the tell.

+Originally a Phillistine settlement, the Second Book of the Maccabees gives an account of Judas Maccabeus destroying the original Gentile-inhabited city.
+After Alexander Jannaeus, rule of the city switched to Judea and the city developed a large Jewish population.

 Roman period with Herodians

 In Roman times, the city was known as Iamnia, also spelled Jamnia.
-It was bequeathed by King Herod upon his death to his sister Salome.
-Upon her death it passed to Emperor Augustus, who managed it as a private imperial estate, a status it was to maintain for at least a century.
+It was bequeathed by Herod the Great upon his death to his sister Salome I. Upon her death, it passed to the Roman emperor Augustus, who managed it as a private imperial estate, a status it was to maintain for at least a century.
 After Salome's death, Iamnia came into the property of Livia, the future Roman empress, and then to her son Tiberius.

 During the First Jewish–Roman War, when the Roman army had quelled the insurrection in Galilee, the army then marched upon Iamnia and Azotus, taking both towns and stationing garrisons within them.
-According to rabbinic tradition, Rabbi Yohanan ben Zakkai and his disciples were permitted to settle in Iamnia during the outbreak of the war, after Zakkai, realizing that Jerusalem was about to fall, sneaked out of the city and asked Vespasian, the commander of the besieging Roman forces, for the right to settle in Yavne and teach his disciples.
+According to rabbinic tradition, the tanna Yohanan ben Zakkai and his disciples were permitted to settle in Iamnia during the outbreak of the war, after Zakkai, realizing that Jerusalem was about to fall, sneaked out of the city and asked Vespasian, the commander of the besieging Roman forces, for the right to settle in Yavne and teach his disciples.
 Upon the fall of Jerusalem, his school functioned as a re-establishment of the Sanhedrin.